p1utoze/weatherAgent/README.md

 ![demo](assets/demo.gif)

-**The theme of the app responds in real-time.** The background changes based on the weather condition of the location.
+**The theme of the app responds in real-time.** The background changes based on the time-zone of the location.
 It changes to Night or Day theme based on the timing of the users location.

 ## The API